 “Lo Sabemos” is the Fania All-Stars in Disguise

 “Lo Sabemos” is one of my favorite albums from the Salsa boom times.
 That’s considering that I have many albums I love from that era.
-The album is well balanced between mostly classic salsa dance songs and a couple of boleros.
+The album is balanced between classic salsa dance songs and a couple of boleros.

-Justo is a veteran cuban “sonero” who excels in both genres.
+Justo is a veteran Cuban “sonero” who excels in both genres.
 Besides his singing talent, the “sonero” from Matanzas, Cuba is backed by an All-Star cast.
 The musicians in the album resemble the ranks of the Fania All-Stars at the time.

-Justo Betancourt, Great Performance in “Como Lo Canto Yo”
+Justo Betancourt, Great Performance in “Como Lo Canto Yo

 Justo Betancourt shows once again that he is one of the great “soneros” of the time.
 The very 1st album song, “Como Lo Canto Yo” is a great song and yet it was the #3 song of the album in radio playtime.
 I’ll get to the other two shortly.
-Justo provides a lot of “guaperia” and demonstrates how to sing with clave.
+Justo provides a lot of “guapería” and demonstrates how to sing with clave.
 It’s also one of the first times he uses what became his trademark sound “prrrr”.

 In “Como Lo Canto Yo” you can hear Nicky Marrero’s strong timbale (with the foot bass drum) and blowing his whistle.
 There’s also a nice trumpet solo by Panamanian virtuoso Victor Paz.
 You can distinguish Vitin’s trumpet as he hits those sharp high notes, like Arturo Sandoval.